 Call to Action: Install Now

 Caption: Ever take a cardio class at 3am?
 Trainer-led, audio workouts.
 Anytime.
 Anywhere.
 Prepare to get addicted to cardio!

 As with Wantable, this Instagram video ad example contains music that helps to reinforce the brand.
 The music in this ad is inspirational and upbeat—very appropriate for a fitness app.
-Aaptive uses video captions to clarify the product, but they also include customer testimonials, which we haven’t seen in the above examples.
+Aaptiv uses video captions to clarify the product, but they also include customer testimonials, which we haven’t seen in the above examples.

 Another element of this Instagram ad that we like is the engaging caption.
 “Ever take a cardio class at 3am?” is an attention-grabbing question.
-One last thing to note about Aaptive’s video ad is that they do a good job at targeting the right audience.
+One last thing to note about Aaptiv’s video ad is that they do a good job at targeting the right audience.
 They’re not targeting people who hate working out, but rather people who already exercise, but who might not have a schedule conducive to normal training or class hours.

 Type: Video with captions and inspirational music (no talking).

 Caption: “Rise above the snooze button.
 Join the world’s most productive people who have discovered the benefits of a morning routine.”

 Gaia Yoga’s Instagram video ad caption inspires a sense of community in their viewers by encouraging them to “join the world’s most productive people”.
 This strategy is also effective as it contains some urgency around the idea of missing out on productivity and other benefits.
 The video itself offers peaceful imagery, along with bright white and yellow text and certain words italicized.